Standing Up for Life Against the Systematic Extermination of the Unborn Affected with Down Syndrome at the U.N.

 The abortion industry is once again using abortion to accomplish an evil eugenics agenda worldwide.
 One nation even claims to have used abortion to eradicate Down syndrome – proudly slaughtering innocent babies.

 Let’s not fool ourselves.
 It's not about curing a disability.
-It’s about murdering children.
+It’s about killing children.

 We recently reported that Iceland has embraced a contemporary practice of eugenics in order to “cure” Down syndrome through abortion: “Armed with state funded prenatal screening and the goal “to educate,” for nearly a decade, Iceland has facilitated the death of ‘every single…fetus with Down syndrome . . . .’”